sfrenk/seq_utilities/README.md

 Optionally filters for 22G and/or 21U RNA sequences from fastq/fasta/raw file and outputs a raw sequence file

-## sra_lookup.sh
+## sra_download.sh

-Find SRR file names from sample IDs (eg. GSM IDs from GEO)
+Download SRR files from sample IDs (eg. GSM IDs from GEO) and extract fastq files

-## batch_sra_download.py

-Reads in output from sra_lookup.sh and downloads SRA files then extracts adn gzips the fastq file(s)

 ## merge_counts.py